GarySimons/Gary_Simons/README.md

 * If time allowed I would have liked to add to the admin page, to enable me to **build more projects.** I would build a template that would allow me to quickly and simply add as many as needed.
 * It would be good to add a **blog page.** This would give another insight into my interests, skills and personality, and allow the users to be more engaged with me as a person.
+* I would like to wire up the contact for to send messages to my email.

 ---